uzair004/uzair004/README.md

 ### Hello there 👋

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Backend Technologies
-- 👯 I’m looking to collaborate on NodeJS Projects
+- 👯 I’m looking to collaborate on Backend Projects
 - 🤔 I’m looking for help with centering a div, (really!)
 - 💬 Discuss Technology, Psychology & Business with me.
 - ⚡ Fun fact: I gain few drops of blood by helping others :D!